-In June 2013, the Gateway Corridor Commission and its consultant team began the preparation of a Draft Environmental Impact Statement (DEIS), which assesses the social, economic and environmental impact of a dedicated BRT (Bus Rapid Transit) or Light Rail Transit (LRT) line along Hudson Road from downtown St. Paul to Woodbury.
-The EIS is the second phase in the process of identifying the best transit system for the Twin Cities east metro and will examine a number of possible effects of building and operating BRT or LRT on the surrounding community.
+In June 2013, the Gateway Corridor Commission and its consultant team began the preparation of a Draft Environmental Impact Statement (DEIS), which assesses the social, economic and environmental impact of a dedicated BRT (Bus Rapid Transit) or Light Rail Transit (LRT) line along Hudson Road from downtown St. Paul to Woodbury/Lake Elmo.
+The DEIS is the second phase in the process of identifying the best transit system for the Twin Cities east metro and will examine a number of possible effects of building and operating BRT or LRT on the surrounding community.
 In mid-2014, the project formally dismissed LRT from the study and selected BRT as the preferred mode.

 There are two main objectives of the Gateway Corridor DEIS process.
 The first objective is to more fully define potential social, economic, and environmental impacts from BRT and investigate a managed lane option.
 The second objective is to thoroughly assess effects of BRT, including air and water quality, and potential noise impacts.